 This module develops an understanding of various techniques used to generate procedural content in games, tools and common media editing packages to a cutting-edge standard.
-In addition to this students are also taught further graphics, games and general programming techniques and practices.
+In addition to this students are also taught further games, graphics and general programming techniques and practices.

-The aim of this module is to provide the student with: the knowledge to create and correctly apply procedural techniques to solve problems in computer graphics and content generation pipelines.
+The aim of this module is to provide the student with: the knowledge to devise, implement and critically apply procedural techniques to solve problems in computer game and content generation pipelines.

 By the end of this module the student should be able to:

-1. Critically evaluate Procedural techniques for use in game and tool development.
+1. Describe, implement and critically evaluate Procedural techniques for use in game and tool development.

-2. Describe and implement advanced 3D graphics effects.
+2. Describe and implement advanced 3D graphics, games and general programming techniques.

 1 Background to procedural content generation: